Translations

 resolver* | Resolver |

-import { i18nMiddleware } from '@kit/i18n/middleware';
+import { i18nProxy } from "@kit/i18n/www/proxy";

-import { NextResponse, type NextRequest } from 'next/server';
+import { NextResponse, type NextRequest } from "next/server";

-import { i18nConfig } from './config/i18n.config';
+import { i18nConfig } from "./config/i18n.config";

-export async function middleware(request: NextRequest): Promise<NextResponse<unknown>> {
+export async function proxy(

 const response = NextResponse.next();

-return await i18nMiddleware(request, response, i18nConfig);
+return await i18nProxy(request, response, i18nConfig);

 }